 I own a forum the covers the political going-ons in the United States.
 The forum conversations get somewhat heated as you might imagine.
 One of the members of the forum, John, starts posting videos on YouTube expressing his political views.
 Another member of my forum with the opposite political leanings, Bob, locates the videos and posts them on my forum along with scathing remarks.

 John blows his top and sends me a copyright infringement notice per the DMCA rules.
 What am I going to do?
 I could be dragged into a copyright lawsuit if I don’t take the content down.
 If I do take it down, I am exempt from being sued.
 You can probably guess what most sites do – they take the content down.

 This scenario plays out over and over online, and it is becoming a real problem.
 Why?
 Most individuals posting content have neither the time nor the monetary resources to fight false DMCA claims.
 In the example above, the use of the videos arguably falls under the “fair use” exemption to copyright law.
 However, Bob is unlikely to pursue such a claim because who wants to spend the time and money doing so?

-Is the DMCA the worst “Internet law” ever passed as some critics claim?
+Is the DMCA the worst “Internet law” Congress ever enacted as some critics claim?
 Not by a long shot.
-The law actually represents a relatively novel approach to dealing with a very difficult subject.
+The pros and cons of the DMCA are evident for all to see.
+The law actually represents a relatively novel approach to dealing with a complicated subject.
 Is it a perfect law?
-No. There are definite pros and cons to it.
-The goal for lawmakers at this point should be to try to emphasize the positives and fix the negatives.
-Given the glacial pace at which Congress works, it appears as though we will be stuck with the current law for the foreseeable future, warts and all.
+No. The goal for lawmakers at this point should be to try to emphasize the positives and fix the negatives.
+Given the glacial pace at which Congress works, it appears as though we will be stuck with the current pros and cons of the DMCA for the foreseeable future.

 Richard A. Chapo, Esq.